AlexandreDecan/portion/README.md

 **2.0.0-pre1** (not yet released)

  - Infinities define a hash value.
- - An interval is hashable if and only if is bounds are hashable.
+ - An interval is hashable if and only if its bounds are hashable.
  - Fix an issue where an interval can be made of duplicated empty intervals ([#19](https://github.com/AlexandreDecan/python-intervals/issues/19)).
  - Drop support for Python 2.7 and 3.4 since they reached end-of-life.
  - Breaking change: many (optional) parameters are converted to keyword-only arguments: